 What Ingredients and Nutrients Are In Fish Emulsion?

-We all are aware that the fertilizers have the ingredients Nitrogen, Phosphorus and Potassium and is denoted in ratio of number N:P:K. This ratio tells the percentage by weight of each of these three elements.
+This ratio tells the percentage by weight of each of these three elements.

 … which plants require in micro quantities.